Scaling Algorithms for Weighted Matching in General Graphs: The Hybrid Algorithm

 Gabow's algorithm decomposes $T$ into major paths.
 Recall that a child $B_1$ of $B_2$ is a {\em major child} if $|B_1| > |B_2|/2$.
 A node $R$ is a {\em major path root} if $R$ is not a major child, so $B$ is a major path root.
 The {\it major path} $P(R)$ rooted at $R$ is obtained by starting at $R$ and moving to the major child of the current node, so long as it exists.

 Gabow's algorithm is to traverse each node $R$ in $T$ in {\em postorder}, and if $R$ is a major path root, to call $\Path(R)$.
 The outcome of $\Path(R)$ is that all remaining old sub-blossoms of $R$ are dissolved, including $R$.
 Define the {\em rank} of $R$ to be $\floor{\log {n}(R)}$.
 Suppose that $\Path(R)$ takes $O({m}(R) ({n}(R))^{3/4})$ time.
-If $R$ and $R'$ are major path roots with the same rank, then they must be disjoint.
-Summing over all ranks, the total time to dissolve $B$ and its sub-blossoms is therefore
+If blossoms $R$ and $R'$ correspond to major path roots with the same rank, then $R\cap R' = \emptyset$.
+In particular, each edge has its endpoints in at most one major path root of each rank.
+Thus, summing over all ranks, the total time to dissolve $B$ and its sub-blossoms is therefore

 Thus, our focus will be on the analysis of $\Path(R)$.
 In this algorithm inherited blossoms from $\Omega'$ coexist with new blossoms in $\Omega$.
 We enforce a variant of Property~\ref{prop:CS} that additionally governs how old and new blossoms interact.